 Same Words, Different Meanings

 Nobody said that Spanish words and idioms were easy to learn but at least they are fun!
-Even as a native speaker I’ve faced some quite curious and confusing situations when speaking with our fellow brothers and sisters from Latin America.
+Even as a native speaker I have faced some quite curious and confusing situations when speaking with our fellow brothers and sisters from Latin America.

 What’s the worst part?
 Once you learn how to speak Spanish if you move to another region or country, you’ll get lost again!
 Spanish is official in 22 countries or territories (Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Sahrawi Arab Democratic Republic, Spain, Uruguay and Venezuela) and that makes it unique and varied.
 More and more people are becoming aware of the differences but there are still a lot of misunderstandings.